byuccl/spydrnet/docs/source/api_specification.rst

     :members:
     :undoc-members:

-The following three variables are variables from which the above variables inherit.
-They are included here for completeness of documenataion and can be used if you need but if the above types will suffice it may be simpler to use them.
+The following three classes are the classes from which the above elements inherit.
+They are included here for completeness of documenataion and can be used if needed. if the above types will suffice it may be simpler to use them.

 .. autoclass:: Pin
     :members: